its-cue/compact-orbs/README.md

 ## In-game settings
 - to hide/show the `Store`/`Wiki`/`Activity` the settings below should be `enabled` ✔️

   ![](https://imgur.com/XwpxyQz.png)

 - if kept disabled, the orb will not be considered hidden<br/>ex: the orb to the left of `HP` is `Store`, which is disabled in-game and not hidden in the config

   ![](https://imgur.com/1vOaOBC.gif)

-_Note_: in the Wiki plugin, the config `Show wiki button under minimap` cannot be enabled at the same time as `Hide Wiki banner`, enabling either will disable the other if also enabled
+_Note_: the config `Show wiki button under minimap` in the Wiki plugin, will be overridden by `Hide Wiki banner`

 ![](https://imgur.com/Dm8HVb8.png)